crhall-writing/crhall-writing.github.io/_poems/three-thousand-miles.md

 again, again
 your head swings with it
 not a single beautiful man or woman
-can save you like this
+can save you quite like this

 it’s just you and the space between
 humid air, cottonwood